jeffreysorgen/golf-club-sensors/README.md

 - Acc/gyro records movement.
 - **Collection mode:** After movement, enables microphone.
   - **Microphone** listens for 3 seconds, and records Null, unless it hears "yes" (**This is KWS**)
-  - Send data points to phone app with label. (_Is collection and inference possible together?_)
+  - Send data points to phone app with label. (_Q: Is collection and inference possible together?_)
 - _**Inference mode:** Checks data points with **MODEL**_
   - _Beep/buzz if good swing_
   - _Silent (or low tone) if no match_

-_(The above sections should be more succinct and clear.)_

 [ Top ](#golf-swing-sensors-overview)[| Accelerometer ](#sensor-accelerometer)[| Power ](#solving-for-power)[| Gyro ](#collecting-gyro-data)[]()[]()[]()